Bloghouse: 2000s: Origins

 During the early to mid‑2000s, the widespread adoption of home computers and dial-up internet contributed to a new form of musical distribution, music blogs.
 By 2003, nearly 60% of Americans had internet access, compared to just 40% in 2000.
 Bloggers began to post daily streams of new tracks on sites like Hype Machine.

 In 2004, photographer Mark Hunter launched a party blog known as "Polaroid Scene", which posted photos of late-night parties, It girls such as Cory Kennedy.
 The site allowed anyone on the internet to have access to the emerging hipster subculture.
 Hunter later changed the name of his website to "thecobrasnake.com" after receiving a cease and desist letter from Polaroid.
 The website was later retroactively described as "Instagram before Instagram".

 Revival

 During the late 2010s to early 2020s, the bloghouse era became an influence on hyperpop artists such as SOPHIE and Charli XCX, alongside artists associated with the emerging indie sleaze revival, such as the Hellp, Snow Strippers and the Dare.
 Dua Lipa's 2019 track "Don't Start Now" has been described as "bloghouse-esque", while artist Grace Ives was labelled a "bloghouse revivalist".

+Bloghouse and its social media subculture has been credited by David Grellier (of College and Valerie) as a formative influence on synthwave via Grellier himself, Maethelvin, Anoraak and others.

 Additionally, the bloghouse era has been recognized as an influence on the 2020s underground rap scene, with Pitchfork describing rapper Fakemink's 2025 single "Easter Pink" as "Bloghouse meets cloud rap".
 While bloghouse has been described as a precursor to online distribution-based music scenes like "SoundCloud rap".